Agency: Refinery fire caused by blast debris hitting tank

 - Auditors: 30M taxpayers will owe more due to low withholding

+A spokesman for Canada-based Husky Energy said the company has reviewed the update and will continue to work with the U.S. agency to understand the cause of the explosion.

+“The lessons learned will assist with our decisions as we begin the process of rebuilding the Superior refinery,” Husky Energy spokesman Mel Duvall said in an email to The Associated Press.

-Canada-based Husky Energy said in its second-quarter earnings statement last week that the refinery is not expected to restart until 2020.
+Husky Energy said in its second-quarter earnings statement last week that the refinery is not expected to restart until 2020.
+The earnings statement said the fire and explosion caused $27 million Canadian in damage.
+The company plans to use insurance money to rebuild the refinery.